evyatarluv/Intelligent-Robotic-Systems/EKF/README.md

 1. **.py* - python scripts for loading the data, EKF implementation and figures' plots.

-1. *data* - data folder with the given data (for case you run my code).
+1. *data* - data folder with the given data.